waltherB/gatewayapi_connector/README.md

 ### 2. Module Configuration

-1. Go to Settings → Technical → Parameters → System Parameters
+1. Go to Settings → Technical → SMS → IAP Accounts
-2. Navigate to SMS → SMS Providers
-3. Create a new provider or edit the existing GatewayAPI provider
+2. Create or edit an IAP Account and select "GatewayAPI" as the provider type
-4. Click on "Configure Account" button
-5. Enter your GatewayAPI token
+3. Enter your GatewayAPI token
-6. Select your preferred platform:
+4. Select your preferred platform:
-   - Global (messaging.gatewayapi.com)
+   - Global (gatewayapi.com)
-   - EU (messaging.gatewayapi.eu)
+   - EU (gatewayapi.eu)
+5. Save the account

 ### 3. Testing the Integration